cornell-cup/cs-base-station-interface/README.md

 # cs-base-station-interface
+This repository may fall out of sync with the minibot platform.
+See https://github.com/cornell-cup/cs-minibot-platform for reference.
 Interface to represent any base station.
 This is not meant to be used standalone and should be used as a submodule within an implementing project.
 See: https://git-scm.com/docs/git-submodule
 Related to this, the source contains an interfaces folder.
 These specifically should be refactored into their own repos and should not be considered reliable.